pulumi/docs/content/docs/intro/concepts/programming-model.md

 var role = new Aws.Iam.Role("my-role");
 ```

-This logical name is used by Pulumi to track the identity of a resource across multiple deployments of the same program and is how Pulumi knows to choose between creating new resources versus updating existing ones.
+This logical name is used by Pulumi to track the identity of a resource across multiple deployments of the same program and is how Pulumi knows to choose between creating new resources and updating existing ones.

 The name specified during resource creation is used in two key ways:

 1. As a default prefix for the resource's physical name, assigned by the cloud provider.
 2. To construct the [Universal Resource Name (URN)](#urns) used to track the resource across updates.

-> Note that the variable name a resource object is assigned to isn't used in any way for either logical or physical naming.
-The variable simply lets you reference that resource elsewhere in your program.
+> Note that the variable names you use for resource objects aren't used in any way for either logical or physical resource naming.
+The variable simply lets you refer to that resource elsewhere in your program.

 ##### Physical Names and Auto-Naming {#autonaming}